If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

-Luckily, they’ve finally entered the modern world.
+The high cost of the program made it difficult to recommend.
+But luckily, Pimsleur and Rosetta Stone have finally entered the modern world.
 Both companies have added a subscription option which lowers the cost significantly.
-Plus, you won’t have to use CDs anymore – they’ve finally created decent apps.
+Plus, you won’t have to use CDs anymore – they’ve created decent apps.

-Although I have a strong preference for Pimsleur, that doesn’t necessarily mean that it should be your choice.
+That doesn’t necessarily mean that Pimsleur should be your choice.
 There are lots of good courses from both big-name companies and smaller content creators that you may have never heard of.
 Check out the sidebar/menu to find our most recommended resources in the language you’re studying.

 Before we begin: if you’d prefer, you can jump right into the individual reviews of Pimsleur and Rosetta Stone.